-The unemployment rate, both in the US and the EZ, are at low levels.
-In the US, the vacancy/unemployment ratio, however, fell abruptly in February, signaling a potential loosening of labor market tensions.
+The unemployment rate, both in the US and the EZ, remain at very low levels.
+In the US, the vacancy/unemployment ratio, however, fell abruptly since February, easing up recruitment constraints (assuming, however, that the vacancy rate is properly measured).